-Now we can use the Many Slices Along Points filter by clicking on one of the data objects on the pipeline and selecting Many Slices Along Points from the Filters -> PVGeo: General Filters -> Many Slices Along Points.
-A dialog should appear prompting you to select the two inputs for the filter: specify the ‘topexample.sgems’ source as the Dataset input and the points ‘TableToPoints1’ as the Points input to that filter and click apply.
+Now we can use the Many Slices Along Points filter.
+Specify the model as the dataset input and the points as the points input to that filter and apply the algorith.
 That’s it!
-The filter should be applied and you can fine tune the number of slices using the slider bar next to the Number of Slices property on the filter properties panel.
+The filter should be applied and you can fine tune the number of slices to what you prefer!

 MultiBlock (0x7f23c252b708) N Blocks: 6 X Bounds: 0.000, 250.000 Y Bounds: 0.000, 250.000 Z Bounds: 0.000, 100.000

 line = PVGeo.filters.AddCellConnToPoints().apply(points) p = pyvista.Plotter() p.add_mesh(line, line_width=10) p.add_mesh(slices, lighting=False) p.add_mesh(model.outline(), color='k') p.show()